-You surely know it when you “have something in mind”.
-The eye immediately tries to rinse out the foreign body by producing more tear fluid.
+You undoubtedly know it when you “have something in mind.”
+The eye immediately tries to rinse the foreign body by producing more tear fluid.
 However, our body's protective mechanism is limited.
 This is where emergency showers and professional eye washes come into play, which, based on the natural model, ensure adequate rinsing in an emergency.
 However, our practice shows that there are always questions about emergency showers.
-You will find the answers to this in the following, suitable products as usual in the DENIOS online shop.
+You will find the answers to this in the following suitable products, as usual, in the DENIOS online shop.

 Wherever dangerous substances are used, there is always a risk of contamination for people.
-Dangerous liquids, dust, vapors, sparks, metal shavings and wood splinters can get in the eyes or on the skin and cause considerable damage.
+Hazardous liquids, dust, vapours, sparks, metal shavings and wood splinters can get in the eyes or on the skin and cause considerable damage.

 Emergency showers are an essential facility for quick first aid.
 They enable the affected regions to be flushed immediately, helping to contain acute damage and avoid negative long-term consequences.
 It is also possible to put out clothes fires with an emergency shower.
-Body showers, eye showers, or eyewash bottles are used depending on the area of application.
+Body showers, eye showers, or eyewash bottles are used depending on the application area.

-The Occupational Safety and Health Administration (OSHA) has rules and regulations pertaining to the inclusion of eye wash stations in the workplace.
+The Occupational Safety and Health Administration (OSHA) has rules and regulations about including eye wash stations in the workplace.
 They may vary by industry, business type, the chemicals kept on the premises, and jurisdiction.

-It's important to do some research to find out what your legal obligations are.
+It's essential to do some research to determine your legal obligations.
 The American National Standards Institute (ANSI) also provides guidelines that may be useful even if you've already met OSHA standards.

 The ANSI Standard Z358.1-2009 establishes universal minimum performance and use requirements for emergency showers and eyewash stations.

-ANSI Z358.1-2014 specifies that the equipment installed be capable of providing flushing liquid for a minimum of 15 minutes.
+ANSI Z358.1-2014 specifies that the equipment installed can provide flushing liquid for a minimum of 15 minutes.
 The flushing or rinsing time can be modified if the identity and properties of the chemical are known.